robvanuden/web/source/getting-started.md

                         .SetSource("https://www.myget.org/F/nukebuild/api/v2/package"))));
 ```

 - `[Parameter]`: the execution engine will try to inject values based on command-line arguments and environment variables with the same name as the field.
+This mechanism works for enums, strings, booleans and string collections (requires the _separator_ to be set).
 - `Target`: defines a target as _expression-bodied property_.
 The type itself is a delegate, hence, the property is implemented as `_ => _`.
 - `Requires`: prior to execution of all targets, the execution engine checks if `MyGetApiKey` was set (fast fail).
 Also boolean expressions can be specified here.
 - `OnlyWhen`: the target is only executed when running on a server.
 The property `IsServerBuild` is provided from the `Build` base class, and checks whether any of the known build servers is currently hosting the process (i.e., TeamCity or Bitrise).